seblin/shcol/doc/cli.rst

 :program:`shcol` interprets a column as a sequence of non-whitespace characters.
 Column counting starts with 0 like indices do in most programming languages.

-The following snipptet shows how to use this option:
+The following snippet shows how to use this option:

 .. code-block:: powershell